ibexa/documentation-developer/docs/tutorials/platform_beginner/6_embed_content.md

 ## Create the Landmark Content Type

-Now you need to create the second Content Type needed in the site, **Landmark**.
+Now you need to create the second Content Type needed in the site, Landmark.

 Go to **Admin** &gt; **Content Types**, and under the **Content** group, create the Landmark Content Type.